digimokan/ans_vars_wm_labels_colors/.github/README.md

 ## Purpose

-* Define common set of icons and labels for use in window manager panels, trays, indicator boxes, etc.
+* Define common set of icons, labels, and colors for use in window manager windows, trays, panels, indicator boxes, etc.

 ## Requirements